jinlab-washu/Jin-lab.manual/downstream_variant_analysis/AnnotateVariantsUsingAnnovar.md

 > humandb path: `/gpfs/ycga/project/kahle/pf374/annovar_20191024/humandb/`

-1. An example of using hg19 database to annotate:
+1. An example of using the hg19 database to annotate:

 ```